 The History of Naturopathic Medicine

 Naturopathic medicine, sometimes called “naturopathy,” is as old as healing itself and as new as the latest discoveries in biochemical sciences.
 In the United States, the naturopathic medical profession’s infrastructure is based on accredited educational institutions, professional licensing by a growing number of states, national standards of practice and care, peer review, and an ongoing commitment to state-of-the-art scientific research.
-American naturopathic physicians (NDs) receive extensive training in and use of therapies that are primarily natural (hence the name naturopathic) and nontoxic, including clinical nutrition, homeopathy, botanical medicine, hydrotherapy, physical medicine, and counseling.
+American naturopathic physicians (ND in other states or NMD in Idaho) receive extensive training in and use of therapies that are primarily natural (hence the name naturopathic) and nontoxic, including clinical nutrition, homeopathy, botanical medicine, hydrotherapy, physical medicine, and counseling.
 Some NDs have additional training and certification in acupuncture and midwifery.
 These contemporary NDs, who have attended naturopathic medical colleges recognized by the U.S. Department of Education, practice medicine as primary health care providers and are increasingly acknowledged as leaders in bringing about progressive changes in the nation’s medical system.

 The word “naturopathy” was first used in the U.S. a little over 100 years ago.
 But the natural therapies and the philosophy on which naturopathy is based have been effectively used to treat diseases since ancient times.
 As Rene Dubos noted in The Mirage of Health (1959), the word “physician” is from the Greek root meaning “nature.”
 Hippocrates, a physician who lived 2400 years ago, is often considered the earliest predecessor of naturopathic physicians, particularly in terms of his teaching that “nature is healer of all diseases” and his formulation of the concept *vis medicatrix naturae*-“the healing power of nature.”
 This concept has long been at the core of indigenous medicine in many cultures around the world and remains one of the central themes of naturopathic philosophy to this day.